ljedrz/pea2pea/INVARIANTS.md

 In either configuration, `on_disconnect` fires exactly once per connection-that-reached-`active`, courtesy of the exclusivity gate.

+The pairing presupposes that both protocols were enabled before the connection was established.
+Each hook is looked up when it fires - `OnConnect` during the connection's setup, `OnDisconnect` during its teardown - so a connection that predates an `enable_on_connect` call is never scheduled one, yet still fires `on_disconnect`, and stays unpaired for good.
+Enable the protocols before the node connects to anything.

 **Enforcement.** The detached scheduling task spawned by `Node::adapt_stream` (`src/node.rs`) branches on the `ABORTABLE` flag returned from the OnConnect handler: it either attaches the hook's